Pascal-Krenckel/FFmpeg.Examples/README.md

   The main .NET wrapper library for FFmpeg.

 * **FFmpegDotNet.Skia**
-  Integration between FFmpegDotNet and SkiaSharp for converting decoded video frames into images.
+  Integration between FFmpegDotNet and SkiaSharp for converting decoded video frames into images and generating video frames.

 * **FFmpegDotNet.bin.winx64**
   Package containing FFmpeg native binaries for Windows.